5 KEYNOTE LECTURES

-Professor Jamie Hacker Hughes is past president of the British Psychological Society (2015–2016) and the former Head of Healthcare Psychology at the UK’s MoD.
-He was Founder Director of both the UK Psychological Trauma Society and the Veterans and Families Institute at Anglia Ruskin University and its Veterans and Families Research Hub and is a former director of EMDR UK and Ireland Association.
-Jamie is Visiting Professor of Military Psychology in the Veterans and Families Institute Anglia Ruskin University, Visiting Professor of Psychology at the University of Hertfordshire, Visiting Professor at Northumbria University and Honorary Professor of Psychology at Lomonosov Moscow State University in Russia.
+Professor Jamie Hacker Hughes served as the President of the British Psychological Society from 2015–2016 and the former Head of Healthcare Psychology at the UK’s MoD.
+He was Founder Director of both the UK Psychological Trauma Society and the Veterans and Families Institute at Anglia Ruskin University and its Veterans and Families Research Hub.
+He is former director of EMDR UK and Ireland Association.
+Jamie is Visiting Professor of Psychology at the University of Hertfordshire, and at Northumbria University.

 Dr Berney Wilkinson is co-host of Psychreg Podcast.
 Dr Wilkinson earned his PhD in school psychology from the University of South Florida in 2005, specialising in paediatric psychology.
 He went on to complete a postgraduate programme and is a Diplomate with the American Board of School Neuropsychology.
 He is a licensed psychologist in Florida and owns a private practice that includes other psychologists and counsellors.
 He is the Associate Editor of Psychreg Journal of Psychology.